 Clear Braces vs Metal Braces: Cost, Appearance, and Effectiveness Compared

-Choosing between clear (ceramic) braces and traditional metal braces is one of the most common decisions orthodontic patients face.
-Both types straighten teeth using brackets and wires, but they differ in visibility, cost, durability, and maintenance.
-This guide compares the two options side by side so you can make an informed choice with your orthodontist.
+Clear (ceramic) braces and metal braces both straighten teeth effectively.
+The main differences come down to appearance, cost, and maintenance.
+This guide compares both options so you can make an informed choice with your orthodontist.

 Key Takeaways